 Plot hole: After Zelenka is finished with his description of how Atlantis rose from the ocean, Ford asks him if he said anything that would require security clearance to see.
 But if he is worried about security, why did he film Zelenka sitting in front of a top-secret Naquadah generator?
 This would be the equivalent of a soldier filming Enrico Fermi (speaking in Italian) in front of a nuclear bomb prototype then asking if he said anything secret.

-Continuity: In the second season, episode "Condemned", in the beginning when the crew is in the jumper, Ronan Dex has his hair tied back.
+Continuity mistake: In the beginning when the crew is in the jumper, Ronan Dex has his hair tied back.
 When they land on the island and walk into the camp, his hair is down, and then they have to run back to the jumper when the prisoners start shooting at them.
 When they get back in the jumper, Ronan's hair is tied up again.

 Plot hole: In early episodes, when Sheppard and his team are attempting to capture a Wraith, they ambush him and his soldiers with tasers.
 The taser just irritates the Wraith.
 Why don't they have Zat guns?
 (The real reason, of course, is that Wraith stunners will be introduced in 2 or 3 episodes.)
 But it makes no sense to not bring such a useful non-lethal weapon along into unknown territory.

 Suggested correction: Production-wise, Zats are a part of SG-1 and Atlantis should have its own "look and feel."
 In universe, it's probable that the SGC doesn't have that many Zats (they can't make them so every own they have has to have been captured at some point) and therefore wouldn't want to send a load off on what was thought of as a one way trip when the Atlantis Expedition first left.
 Plus there would be no guarantee that the Expedition would find any way of recharging or maintaining them once they got where they were going.